 The new service was developed by IR working jointly with accounting software providers Xero and MYOB and they are now working with other software providers who want to offer GST filing to their clients.

 This strategy outlines a broad direction for the organisation while recognising that the performance of the government information system is reliant on the capability of the many players within the system.

 Detailed implementation planning activity will align with established planning processes – annual, four year and 10 year planning.
 We will establish appropriate measures of performance to track progress towards delivering on this strategy.
 Priority work is summarised under internal capability, technology and relationships as follows.

 New and enhanced skills and capabilities are needed if we are to effectively deliver on this strategy.
 The main areas identified include:

 stronger te reo and tikanga skills to enable improved staff/iwi/Māori engagement and user discoverability;

 more effective collaboration and relationship management for partnership and co-design opportunities; and

 skills to build digital service offerings and outreach promotion.

-Year one priorities include continuing with the development of business requirements for the redevelopment of our finding aid Archway.
+Year one priorities include continuing with the development of business requirements for the redevelopment of our Collections search platform.